gernotpuc/fm-for-clinical-ts/README.md

 This study uses data from the following sources:

-- University Hospital Essen (structured EHR)
+- University Hospital Essen (structured EHR) as training data
+- Prospective data from the University Hospital Essen as temporal validation cohort
-- Two regional hospitals in the same network
+- Two smaller hospitals in the same regional area
 - MIMIC-IV database (public ICU data from Beth Israel Deaconess Medical Center)

 All data are de-identified and preprocessed to uniform time-indexed tabular formats.
-See `data/README.md` for preprocessing details and access instructions.

 ## Setup Instructions